 The University of Maryland Eastern Shore supports equal opportunity in admissions, education, and use of facilities by prohibiting discrimination in those areas based on race, color, creed or religion, sex, sexual orientation, national origin, age, physical or mental handicap, or veteran status.
-Inquiries should be directed to the Affirmative Action Officer, in the Office of Human Resources, 3rd floor John T. Williams Hall.
+Inquiries should be directed to the Office of Institutional Equity and Compliance, in Early Childhood Research Ctr, 1129.